tambiyash/tdd-string-calc/README.md

 ## Project Overview

 This project implements a string calculator that follows the TDD kata requirements.
-The calculator takes a string of numbers as input and returns their sum.
+The calculator takes a string of numbers as input and returns their sum, with support for various delimiters and error handling.

 ## Features

 - Handle empty strings (returns 0)
 - Handle single number strings
 - Handle multiple comma-separated numbers
+- Handle newlines between numbers
+- Support custom delimiters
+- Handle negative numbers with appropriate error messages

 ## TDD Implementation Plan